ET-public/Godotgame/README.md

 # Godotgame

-a project to test out the Godot engine.
+A project to test out the Godot engine.
 The game uses a cellular automata algorithm to create the worlds.
 It also creates a save file to store the highest score and the settings.

 Controls:
 backspace - join the game